Samuel3noch/FrontendProgramming/README.md

 # FrontendProgramming
-everything I learn at school from the book frontend programming.
+Everything I learn at school from the book frontend programming.

 # content: